amparoamparo/nc-board-game-reviews-api/endpoints.md

 ### DELETE `/api/comments/comment_id`

-This endpoint lets you to delete a comment by its comment ID, using the `DELETE` method.
+This endpoint lets you delete a comment by its comment ID, using the `DELETE` method.